IrvingGomez/PersonalWebpage/content/project/Happiness/index.md

   focal_point: Smart
 ---

+<b> This page is on construction, I plan to write a post where I extend the teheoretics ommited here. </b>

+<b> The main purpose is to show interactive graphs fruit of a statistical analysis of the data. </b>

 An analysis of of the data used for the World Hapiness Report 2017 of the Unated Nations.